peer-open-source/xara-docs/source/user/manual/material/uniaxial/ode/bouc-wen.md

 ### Pinching

+The following parameters control pinching in the model:

 | Parameter | Description | Bounds |
 | :--- | :--- | :--- |
 | $\zeta_0$ | Measure of total slip | $0 \leq \zeta_0 \leq 1$ |